 There is a strong link between the level of employee happiness and company profits.
 Research has shown that there is a 12 percent increase in productivity in happy employees and a 10 percent drop in productivity for unhappy employees.
-Actively engaging employees in their work results in increased profitability for the business.
+Actively engaging employees in their work through high-performance culture results in increased profitability for the business.

 Being a great place to work is the difference between being a good company and a great company.

 — Brian Kristofek, President and CEO, Upshot

 Values and Visions are important – but what else contributes?